-To support this local leadership and accountability, NHS England asked Clinical Commissioning Groups (CCGs) to work with commissioners and providers across health, social care, education and youth justice and the voluntary sectors, to develop Local Transformation Plans for children and young people’s mental health.
+To support this local leadership and accountability, NHS England asked Clinical Commissioning Groups (CCGs) to work with commissioners and providers across health, social care, education and youth justice and the voluntary sector, to develop Local Transformation Plans for children and young people’s mental health.

-They set out how local services will invest resources to improve children and young people’s mental health across the “whole system”.
+These plans set out how local services will invest resources to improve children and young people’s mental health across the “whole system”.